NethServer/nethsecurity-docs/dns_filter.rst

 .. _block_website-section:

-Access to specific websites can be restricted by manipulating their DNS resolution, enabling ``AdBlock`` and activating the DNS query interception feature for LAN clients
+Access to specific websites can also be restricted by manipulating their DNS resolution, enabling ``AdBlock`` and activating the DNS query interception feature for LAN clients

 To enable AdBlock, execute: ::